Skip to Content

 Uxmal

-Uxmal, located near the city of Merida in Yucatan Mexico, was one of the largest cities in the area back in 600-900 AD, and the capital of a Mayan state.
+Uxmal is located near the city of Merida in Yucatan Mexico.
+It was one of the largest cities in the area back in 600-900 AD, and the capital of a Mayan state.
 Nowadays, it’s the best preserved archaeological site of all, and it’s also a UNESCO World Heritage site

-The honored god at Uxmal is Chac, the Mayan god of rain, because unlike Chichen Itza and other nearby settlements, this city had no natural water supplies.
+The honored god at Uxmal is Chac, the Mayan god of rain.
+Unlike Chichen Itza and other nearby settlements, this city had no natural water supplies

-While the Magician’s pyramid cannot be climbed, you can actually climb some of the other ruins at Uxmal.
+The Mayan ruin known as the Magician’s Pyramid cannot be climbed, you can actually climb some of the other ruins at Uxmal.

 Distance from Cancun: 236 miles (380 kilometers)